Their silence keeps me sleepless for I know

 Their souls in small bright stars until the rain

-Cleaned all that could not be clean again.
+Cleaned all of what could not be clean again.

-We breathed the smoke that bent and crept and crawled.
+We breathed that smoke that bent and crawled.

-We learned to hate the smoke that lingered so.
+We learned to hate that smoke that lingered so.

 We knew that blood could only answer blood,

-And so we yearned to go and not to go.
+And so we yearned to go but not to go.

-Upon our bricks and stones their faces loomed
+Upon our walls and trees their faces loomed

-To gaze at us from times beyond repeal.
+To gaze at us from time beyond repeal.

-Of stories told at dinner, found in books,
+In stories told at dinner, told by rote,

 Or in the comments made by magazines